 The place to learn and improve

 Welcome to ShibariClasses, our on-line Virtual Dojo, the place to learn and improve your shibari.
 Firstly, let us introduce ourselves: Your teachers, Bruce Esinem and Nina Russ, share your passion for Japanese bondage (aka shibari or kinbaku).
-We want to share our 20 years combined experience, revealing the techniques of the professionals and showing how much more you and your partner can get from this art.
+We want to share more than 20 years combined experience, revealing the techniques of the professionals and showing how much more you and your partner can get from this art.

 Our mission is to make Japanese rope bondage (aka shibari or kinbaku) simple by 'teaching you to fish', rather than merely presenting you with one.
 We do this by providing very comprehensive, yet easy to follow multi-media guides, which will help you to tie safely with passion and creativity